YvetteXie/Code-Breaker/README.md

 # Code-Breaker
-A java program that simulates the game Code Breaker, where the player try to win by guessing a randomly generated code.
+A Java program that simulates the game Code Breaker, where the player try to win by guessing a randomly generated code.